fredrikbryntesson/support.vidhance.com/content/android/gettingstarted.md

 # Using the Vidhance API

-Examine the *CameraWrapper* implementation in the HAL folder and use it as an example for how to interact with the Vidhance API for Android.
+Examine the *VidhanceContext* implementation in the vidhance folder and use it as an example for how to interact with the Vidhance API for Android.
 Here is a more detailed description of the code using the Vidhance API:

 ## Initializing
 Start with including the header containing the Vidhance API:
 ```
-#include "../vidhance/vidhance.h"
+#include "vidhance/vidhance.h"
 ```

 Before you can use the Vidhance API you need to initialize it by calling the global load function: